shakemurasan/okuribito/README.md

 class OkuribitoSetting < Rails::Railtie
   config.after_initialize do
     okuribito = Okuribito::OkuribitoPatch.new do |method_name, obj_name, caller_info|
-      # TODO: do something as you like!
+      # do something as you like!
     end
     okuribito.apply("config/okuribito.yml")
   end